THE BYLAWS OF THE BALKAN HISTORY ASSOCIATION

 Art.
 21. The members of the Association have the following rights:

-a) to elect and to be elected in the governing bodies of BHA;
+- a) to elect and to be elected to the governing bodies of BHA;

-b) propose to the General Assembly measures to improve the activity;
+- b) propose to the General Assembly measures to improve the BHA’s activity;

-d) to participate as delegates to the manifestations that are part of the achievement of the purpose of BHA;
+- d) to participate as delegates to the manifestations that are part of the BHA’s achievements;

-e) to take part in BHA activities in the country or abroad;
+- e) to take part in BHA activities in Romania or abroad;

-h) to invite, with the consent of the Executive Board, researchers, cultural figures from the country and abroad to participate in the events organized by BHA.
+- h) to invite, with the consent of the Executive Board, researchers, and cultural figures from Romania and abroad to participate in the events organized by BHA.

 Art.
 22. BHA members have the following obligations:

-c) to contribute to the development of the patrimony, to protect the material basis of the Association, to pay its annual contribution established by the General Assembly
+- c) to contribute to the development of the BHA’s assets, to protect its material basis of the Association, to pay the annual contribution established by the General Assembly.

 Ch.
 VIII.
 Management, Administration and Control Bodies